-Any member of the Academic Senate or teaching staff affiliated with a graduate degree-granting program (including professional programs) can be nominated for the award so long as the nominee directs advanced degree work.
-Nominees can include lecturers with and without security of employment; assistant, associate, and full professors, and emeriti.
-Individuals who have won an award in the last two years (2013 and 2012) are not eligible for the 2014 awards.
+Any member of the Academic Senate or teaching staff affiliated with a graduate degree-granting program (including professional programs) can be nominated for the award, so long as the nominee directs advanced degree work.
+Nominees can include lecturers with and without security of employment; assistant, associate, full professors, and emeriti.
+Individuals who have won an award in the last two years (2016 and 2017) are not eligible for the 2018 awards.
 Previous nominees who have not received the award may be re-nominated.
 A nomination from a member of the selection committee or for an advisor to a member of the selection committee will not be considered.

 The FMA recognizes distinction in mentoring and advising only.
 Therefore, it is meant to recognize outstanding commitment to mentoring an advisee, and not the relationship between a faculty member and someone who was only their GSI.

-The selection committee would like to know how the nominee has exceeded the standard role played by an adviser with respect to the three following critera:
+The selection committee would like to know how the nominee has exceeded the standard role played by an adviser with respect to the three following criteria: